-Watering your plants with tea
+Watering plants with tea

 of reading

-- Nitrogen (4.4%): This is the main fuel for leaf growth (much more present than in some liquid fertilizers!).
+- Nitrogen (4.4%):It is the main fuel for leaf growth (much more present than in some liquid fertilizers!).

 - Potassium & Phosphorus: Essential for root vigor and flowering.

-- Tannic Acid: It slightly acidifies the soil, which helps some plants to better absorb nutrients.
+- Tannic Acid:It slightly acidifies the soil, which helps some plants absorb nutrients better.

 The "Tea Time" Watering Can